A-Chidalu/Crashbuddy/README.md

 We then are able to send the label back to our user with a score of how confident the IBM watson model was (A percentage).

+## Technologies Used
-Technologies Used; Twilio,Flask,ngrok,Python,IBM WATSON Visual Recogniotion Software, APIS
+Twilio,Flask,ngrok,Python,IBM WATSON Visual Recogniotion Software, APIS

 ![CrashbuddyDemo](https://github.com/A-Chidalu/Crashbuddy/blob/master/CrashBuddy%20Demo.jpg?raw=true)